Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Ill-posed Neumann Problem, Conjugate Gradients, and Minimum Norm Least Squares Solution

 The challenge of the original ill-posed Neumann problem for the Poisson equation is no longer an issue, and the corresponding MNLS problem is now well-posed.
 The significance of this feature is self-evident.

-\begin{rmk}[no curl-free correction involved] $\hat{\bm{p}}$ is precisely a minimum norm least squares solution, and it does not perform any curl-free correction to $\tilde{\bm{g}}$. \end{rmk}
+\begin{rmk}[no curl-free correction] $\hat{\vb{p}}$ is precisely a minimum norm (least squares) solution, and it does not perform curl-free correction to $\tilde{\bm{g}}$ per se. \end{rmk}

 The ODI methods are motivated by the gradient theorem, which states that the line integral along the gradient field of a scalar (e.g., contaminated pressure gradients) should be path-independent.

-Although the path independence property demands curl-free pressure gradients ($\nabla \times \tilde{\bm{g}} = \bm{0}$), the minimum norm least squares solution does not result in the ODI achieving curl-free correction to $\tilde{\bm{g}}$.
+Although the motivation of gradient theorem demands curl-free pressure gradients ($\nabla \times \tilde{\bm{g}} = \bm{0}$), the MN or MNLS solution itself does not provide any curl-free correction to $\tilde{\bm{g}}$.
+In other words, with respect to curl-free correction, ODI is neither more nor less effective than PPE, as $\text{ODI}\equiv\text{PPE}$.
+A brief elaboration on how ODI and common PPE solvers perform curl-free correction in the domain but \textit{not} on the boundary can be found in Appendix~\ref{sec: appendix: curl-free correction}.